 Learning to Listen When Life Doesn't Go Our Way

 We all face seasons where life simply does not go the way we planned.
 Prayers seem unanswered.
 Doors remain closed.
 Provision feels delayed.
-In those moments, our instinct is to question God's faithfulness — but Scripture invites us to a very different response.
+In those moments, our instinct is to question God's faithfulness, to respond with frustration and complaining, or to try fixing things in our own strength.
+But Scripture invites us to a very different response.

 The Purpose of the Wilderness (வனாந்தரத்தின் நோக்கம்)